 KA3 Junior (ages 12 - 15)

-Our premier junior class is for older and more experienced junior drivers and uses the same engine as KA4 Junior but without a restrictor.
+Our premier junior class is for older and more experienced junior drivers and uses a 100cc, 2-stroke, air-cooled IAME KA100 engine and a 1010mm wheelbase chassis.
 A senior chassis is generally used for this class.

 NT Combined (ages 15 and above)